-Learn everything about syslog in Linux.
-Its configuration file format, how to restart syslog, rotation and how to log syslog entry manually.
+Learn everything about Syslog in Linux.
+Its configuration file format, how to restart Syslog, rotation, and how to log Syslog entry manually.

 syslogd are commonly referred to as Syslog.
 Syslogs are first logs when you want to trace issues with your system.
-They are lifeline of sysadmins 🙂
+They are the lifeline of sysadmins 🙂

 syslogd, different configs and how to apply them.
-Before we begin go through below files which we will be using throughout this article frequently.
+Before we begin to go through the below files which we will be using throughout this article frequently.

-- /etc/syslog.conf: syslogd configuration file
+/etc/syslog.conf: syslogd configuration file

 rsyslog (year 2004).
 So depending on which project’s fruit is running on your server, your daemon name changes.
-Rest of the configuration remains pretty close similar.
+The rest of the configuration remains pretty close similar.

-This daemon starts with systems and runs in background all the time, capturing system events and logging them in syslog.
-It can be start, stop, restart like other services operations in Linux.
-You need to check which syslog version (three projects as stated above) is running (
+This daemon starts with systems and runs in the background all the time, capturing system events and logging them in Syslog.
+It can be started, stop, restart like other services operations in Linux.
+You need to check which Syslog version (three projects as stated above) is running (

 syslogd in order to take these new changes in effect.

 syslog configuration file

-As stated above /etc/syslog.conf is configuration file where you can define when, where, which event to be logged by syslog daemon.
+/etc/syslog.conf is a configuration file where you can define when, where, which event to be logged by Syslog daemon.
 There name changes as per your Syslog version

-Here, on left side column shows services for which you want logs to be logged along with their priority (succeeded by
+Here, on the left side column shows services for which you want logs to be logged along with their priority (succeeded by

 Services values and priorities :